Edward I of England: Character as king

-Edward had a reputation for a fierce and sometimes unpredictable temper, and he could be intimidating; one story tells of how the Dean of St Paul's, wishing to confront Edward over the high level of taxation in 1295, fell down and died once he was in the King's presence, and one 14th-century chronicler attributed the death of Archbishop Thomas of York to the King's harsh conduct towards him.
+Edward had a reputation for a fierce and sometimes unpredictable temper, and he could be intimidating; one story tells how the Dean of St Paul's, wishing to confront Edward over high taxation in 1295, fell down and died once he was in the King's presence, and one 14th-century chronicler attributed the death of Archbishop Thomas of York to the King's harsh conduct towards him.
 When Edward of Caernarfon demanded an earldom for his favourite Piers Gaveston, the King erupted in anger and supposedly tore out handfuls of his son's hair.
 Some of his contemporaries considered Edward frightening, particularly in his early days.
 The Song of Lewes in 1264 described him as a leopard, an animal regarded as particularly powerful and unpredictable.
 At times, Edward exhibited a gentler disposition, and was known to be devoted to his large family.
-He was close to his daughters, and frequently lavished expensive gifts on them whenever they visited court.
+He was close to his daughters, and gave them expensive gifts when they visited court.

+Despite his harsh disposition, Edward's English contemporaries considered him an able, even an ideal, king.
+Though not loved by his subjects, he was feared and respected, as reflected in the lack of armed rebellions in England during his reign.
+Edward is often noted as exhibiting vindictiveness towards his defeated enemies, and triumphalism in his actions.
+Historian R. R. Davies considered Edward's repeated and "gratuitous belittling of his opponents", to have been "one of the most consistent and unattractive features of his character as king".
+Examples include the seizure of fragments of the Holy Cross from Wales after its defeat in 1283, and subsequently the Stone of Scone and regalia from Scotland after defeats in 1296.
+Some historians question Edward's good faith and trustworthiness in relation to his dealing with Wales and Scotland, believing him to have been capable of behaving duplicitously.